Signs and Symptoms

 The following signs and symptoms may be present after an STI but remember that most are silent:

 • Inguinal swellings (bubo, which is a swelling in the groin)

 • Lower abdominal pain

 Sexually Transmitted Infections and HIV

-The presence of an untreated ulcerative or non-ulcerative (those STIs which cause ulcers or those which do not) infection increases the risk of both acquisition and transmission of HIV by a factor of up to 10.
-Thus, prompt treatment for STIs is important to reduce the risk of HIV infection.
-Controlling STIs is important for preventing HIV in people at high risk, as well as in the general population.
+The presence of an untreated ulcerative or non-ulcerative STI (those which cause ulcers or those which do not) increases the risk of both getting and passing on HIV.
+So prompt treatment for STIs is vitally important to reduce the risk of HIV infection.

 Sexually Transmitted Infections and Women’s Health

 STIs are the main preventable cause of infertility, particularly in women.
 Between 10% and 40% of women with untreated chlamydial infection develop symptomatic pelvic inflammatory disease.
 Post-infection tubal damage is responsible for 30% to 40% of cases of female infertility.
 Furthermore, women who have had pelvic inflammatory disease are 6 to 10 times more likely to develop an ectopic (tubal) pregnancy than those who have not, and 40% to 50% of ectopic pregnancies can be attributed to previous pelvic inflammatory disease.
 Infection with certain types of the human papillomavirus can lead to the development of genital cancers, particularly cervical cancer in women.